heurist-network/dev-examples/README.md

 - **llm_openai_sdk.js**: Demonstrates how to use the **OpenAI SDK** to interact with the **LLM Gateway**.
 - **llm_rest_api.js**: Demonstrates how to use the **REST API** to communicate with the **LLM Gateway**.
 - **embedding_example.js**: Demonstrates how to generate embeddings using the **OpenAI SDK** with the **LLM Gateway**.
-- **tool-calling.js**: This example uses the "hermes-3-llama3.1-8b" model with tool-calling capabilities.
+- **tool-calling.js**: This example uses the Hermes Llama-3.1 model finetuned with tool-calling capabilities.